mser521/fall2025/content/assignments/lab04.md

 * The content in each `section` should be stacked vertically

 ### Task 5: Create a Navigation Bar
 Open `05-navbar`, and try to make the following layout using flex.
-The navigation bar should also be anchored to the top so when you scroll, the nav bar stays fixed.
+The boxes don't have to look exactly like the ones below, but do your best:

 <img class="screenshot-lg" src="/fall2025/images/labs/lab04/exercise05.png" />